Boltzmann transport theory of magnon-exciton drag

 Here, $E_D$ and $E_I$ are, respectively, the binding energies of the intra- and interlayer excitons (note the minus sign in front of the Hamiltonian).
 Here we keep only the exciton states with the hole in one particular layer.

 In antiferromagnetic state, the interlayer and intralayer excitons are well separated.
-In this work we are mainly interested in the dynamics of intralayer, direct excitons, that are observed in experiments.
+In this work we are mainly interested in the dynamics of intralayer excitons, that are observed in experiments.
 We introduce the splitting

 between the inter- and intralayer excitons and take into account that $\Delta$ is much greater than kinetic energies and tunneling constants.
-Thus, we exclude the indirect excitons in the second order perturbation theory with the resulting effective Hamiltonian which now, naturally, involves two Cr ions $i$ and $j$
+Thus, we exclude the interlayer excitons in the second order perturbation theory similar to Eq.~\eqref{eq:H41} \addZakhar{of Appendix~\ref{app:technical:x-m}} with the resulting effective Hamiltonian which now, naturally, involves two Cr ions $i$ and $j$